 Preparing for Fair Employment Hearings

-Provides basic information about current Equal Rights Division hearing practices and procedures in contested cases, including settlements, notices of hearings and responses to notices, "discovery" (information exchange), subpoenas for witnesses, and documents and appeals.
+Provides basic information about current Equal Rights Division hearing practices and procedures in contested cases, including settlements, notices of hearings and responses to notices, "discovery" (information exchange), subpoenas for witnesses and documents, and appeals.

 using?
-What about interview questions? are any of them discriminatory or could they be interpreted as such?
-Looks at how the Wisconsin Fair Employment Law applies to the recruitment process and offers alternative questions to help avoid discrimination when gathering information needed to help choose the right candidate for the job.
+What about interview questions?
+Are some of the questions discriminatory or interpreted as discriminatory?
+This topic looks at how the Wisconsin Fair Employment Law applies to the recruitment process and offers alternative questions to help avoid discrimination when gathering information needed to help choose the right candidate for the job.

-Offers a straightforward look at the basics of the Wisconsin Fair Employment Law (WFEL).
+Offers a straight-forward look at the basics of the Wisconsin Fair Employment Law (WFEL).
 Introduces the audience to Wisconsin's law prohibiting discrimination in employment and serves as a foundation for further discussion.
 Also addresses topics such as prohibited actions by employers, groups protected under the law, employing individuals with disabilities, on-the-job harassment, dealing with a WFEL complaint, and other concerns which the audience may raise.